IngramSpark Royalty Calculator

 E‑Book Royalties via IngramSpark

-• Some sources also mention that IngramSpark charges setup or revision fees for ebooks (e.g. $25) in certain circumstances.
+• Some sources also mention that IngramSpark charges setup or revision fees for ebooks (e.g., $25) in certain circumstances, though modern dashboard promotions often eliminate these.

 Because ebook royalty structures are generally simpler (no print cost, no returns), many authors publish their ebooks via direct retailers (Amazon KDP, Apple Books, Kobo, etc.) and use IngramSpark mainly for print distribution.